A-Breeze/premierconverter/development/test_development.md

 # When: Apply function with default arguments (i.e. not force overwrite)
 # Then: It throws an error and does not change the existing file
-err = None
-try:
+with pytest.raises(FileExistsError) as err:
     PCon.convert(in_filepath, out_filepath)
-except Exception as e:
-    err = e
-assert err is not None  # An error was thrown... assert isinstance(err, FileExistsError)  # ...of this specific type assert 'File already exists' in str(err)  # The error message contains is helpful... assert str(out_filepath.absolute()) in str(err)  # ...and contains the filepath assert out_filepath.read_text() == out_file_str  # The file contents are unchanged print("Correct: File was not overwritten and helpful error message was thrown")
+assert err is not None  # An error was thrown... assert isinstance(err.value, FileExistsError)  # ...of this specific type assert 'File already exists' in str(err.value)  # The error message contains is helpful... assert str(out_filepath.absolute()) in str(err.value)  # ...and contains the filepath assert out_filepath.read_text() == out_file_str  # The file contents are unchanged print("Correct: File was not overwritten and helpful error message was thrown")